 - Available: Sign up here

 If your child asks for extra money to get added to the card, you can have them take a photo of the purchase they want to make and receive your approval.
-This gives you control and allows kids to discuss why a purchase either is a good or bad idea.
+This gives you control and allows you to have discussions with your child about why a purchase might be a good or bad idea.

 Read more in our Greenlight Card review.